The following policies have been developed by the Equality Committee to address the needs of particular groups in detail:

 - Respect privacy; don't share information about somebody's transgender status without their explicit consent

-- Bear in mind that gender distinctions (he/she, male/female) aren't necessary in most activities, facilities and communications / documents
+- Bear in mind that gender distinctions (he/she, male/female) aren't necessary for most activities, facilities, and communications / documents

-The Policy on Supports for Student Parents, Student Carers and Students Experiencing Pregnancy lays down good practice guidelines for accommodating students who have parental / caring responsibilities or who experience pregnancy at any point during their time in Trinity.
-It details the roles and responsibilities of academic, administrative and support staff in advising and responding to the needs of pregnant students, students who are parents and students who are carers.
+The Policy for Student Parents, Student Carers and Students Experiencing Pregnancy lays down good practice guidelines for accommodating students who have parental/caring responsibilities or who experience pregnancy at any point during their time in Trinity.
+It details the roles and responsibilities of academic, administrative, and support staff in advising and responding to the needs of pregnant students, students who are parents, and students who are carers.
 In so doing it seeks to ensure that there should be no academic or financial penalty for a student taking maternity, paternity, adoptive, or carer’s leave.

 What can I do?

-- Read and observe the Policy on Supports for Student Parents, Student Carers and Students Experiencing Pregnancy
+- Read and observe the Policy for Student Parents, Student Carers and Students Experiencing Pregnancy

 - Be flexible where possible to accommodate these students (in accordance with the policy)

-- Make sure students in these circumstances are aware of the policy and the supports available to them
+- Make sure students in these circumstances are aware of the policy and the support available to them

 - If you are a student to whom this policy applies, don't hesitate to contact your tutor or the Postgraduate Advisory Service